thatstoasty/prism/README.md

 ## Improvements

 - Tree traversal improvements.
-- `ArcPointerPointer[Command]` being passed to validators and command functions is marked as mut because the compiler complains about forming a reference to a borrowed register value.
+- `ArcPointer[Command]` being passed to validators and command functions is marked as `mut` because the compiler complains about forming a reference to a borrowed register value.
 This is a temporary fix, I will try to get it back to a borrowed reference.
 - For now, help functions and arg validators will need to be set after the command is constructed.
 This is to help reduce cyclical dependencies, but I will work on a way to set these values in the constructor as the type system matures.
 - Once we have trait objects, use actual typed flags instead of converting values to and from strings.